 About

-He did his PhD at the University of Tokyo under the supervision of Hirohisa Kishino, followed by postdoctoral work in Spain, Switzerland and the UK.
-During his PhD and throughout his postdoctoral experience he worked with advanced topics in Statistical Evolutionary Biology: genomic heterogeneity, the molecular clock hypothesis, homology and orthology across the Tree of Life, and the limits of protein structure for evolutionary inference.
-He specialised in Bayesian phylogenetics, where he designed new statistical models and high-throughput software for whole-genome settings, deploying them in high-performance computing (HPC) systems.
-More recently he employed Statistical Learning to phylogenomics and also to hyperspectral imaging.
+He did his PhD under the supervision of Hirohisa Kishino, followed by postdoctoral work in Spain, Switzerland and the UK.
+He worked with Statistical Evolutionary Biology topics, like genomic heterogeneity in the Tree of Life, the molecular clock hypothesis, and protein structure for evolutionary inference.
+He specialised in Bayesian phylogenetics, designing models and software for whole-genome settings, deploying them in high-performance computing systems.
+He also employed Statistical Learning to phylogenomics and to hyperspectral imaging.

-Before joining the University of Liverpool, he was the Head of Phylogenomics at the Quadram Institute, where he applied his knowledge to large-scale analyses of bacterial genomics, from design to deployment.
-During this time he was also involved the COVID-19 Genomics UK (COG-UK) consortium, where he performed studies for SARS-CoV-2 genomes generated at the Institute.
-For these studies he developed novel tools and approaches (e.g. scalable database search, and phylodynamics).
+Before joining the University of Liverpool, he was the Head of Phylogenomics at the Quadram Institute, where he applied his knowledge to large-scale analyses of bacterial genomics.
+During this time he was also involved in the COVID-19 Genomics UK (COG-UK) consortium, where he performed studies for SARS-CoV-2 genomes generated at the Institute.
+For these studies he developed a scalable database search and fast phylodynamics models.
 He also participated in other pandemic response initiatives, like the Real-time Assessment of Community Transmission (REACT) in the UK and other efforts led by the Africa CDC.

 Prizes or Honours